esbeneickhardt/karpathyintro/README.md

     * [Youtube-Lecture]()
     * [Karpathys-Github]()
   * Files:
-  	* A walkthrough of all the information given in the lecture has been written to notebook five in the folder /notebooks/bigram
+  	* A walkthrough of all the information given in the lecture has been written to notebook seven in the folder /notebooks/bigram